How You Can Get Involved

 Are you 55 years or older and looking for a paid training program?

-The Human Services Center Mon Valley in Turtle Creek is looking to fill a Senior Aide position through the Urban League of Greater Pittsburgh’s Urban Senior Job Program.
-Participants will train for 20 hours per week at HSC Mon Valley’s front desk.
+The Human Services Center Mon Valley (HSCMV) in Turtle Creek is looking to fill a Senior Aide position through the Urban League of Greater Pittsburgh’s Urban Senior Job Program.
+Participants will train for 20 hours per week at HSCMV’s front desk.
 Ideal participants will have customer service, clerical, and computer experience.

 To qualify for Urban League’s Urban Senior Job Program, individuals must be:

 - 55 years or older

 - Participate in and follow all Urban League Urban Senior Job Program Requirements (weekly job searches, individualized employment plans, evaluations, trainings, etc.)

 Individuals must possess or be able to obtain Act33/34 and FBI clearances in order to train at HSCMV.

 If you, or someone you know, might be interested in participating in this paid training program, please contact email@example.com or 412-436-9537.

 Volunteers are needed for general office duties, maintenance, and various other tasks.
 Individual volunteers and volunteer teams are welcome!

 23rd Annual Mon Valley HIV/AIDS Awareness Walk Volunteer